Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Non-interacting case ( )

 For relatively small $\Delta$ (red curves), the behavior is similar to the one of the $\Delta=0$ case.
-At low $P/\gamma$, there is a single stationary state solution with the cavity field intensity $I_{ss}$ monotonically growing with $I_{inc}$.
-For large $P/\gamma$, multiple solutions are present, but, as we will see shortly, only the uppermost one is dynamical stable.
-As a main difference from the $\Delta=0$ case, the lower bound of the multi-solution region is no longer at $I_{inc}=0$: this means that the high-$I_{ss}$ solution only exits above a threshold value of $I_{inc}$.
-Below this value, the incident field is too weak to efficiently lock the cavity field: as we are going to see shortly, the stationary state is replaced by a limit cycle.\\ For large $\Delta$ (green curves) and for large $P/\gamma$ there is a single stationary state with the cavity field intensity $I_{ss}$ monotonically growing with $I_{inc}$.
-However, its dynamical stability is guaranteed only for large enough values of $I_{ss}$, signaling again that the incident field can lock the cavity field only at sufficiently large amplitudes.
-Once again, below this value the stationary state is replaced by a limit cycle.\\ These considerations on the stability of these solutions are further illustrated in the flow diagrams shown in Fig.\ref{fig: limit-cycle formation}, which summarize the temporal dynamics of spatially uniform solutions $\bar{E}(\textbf{r},t)=\bar{E}(t)$ in the complex plane.
+At low $P/\gamma$, there is a single stationary state solution with the cavity field intensity $I_{ss}$ monotonically growing with $I_{coh}$.
+For large $P/\gamma$, multiple solutions are present, but only the uppermost one is dynamically stable with respect to spatially-uniform perturbations.
+As a main difference from the $\Delta=0$ case, the lower bound of the multi-solution region is no longer at $I_{coh}=0$: this means that the high-$I_{ss}$ solution only exits above a threshold value of $I_{coh}$.
+Below this value, the incident field is too weak to efficiently lock the cavity field, leading to a limit-cycle behavior of the steady state.\\ For large $\Delta$ (green curves) and for large $P/\gamma$ there is a single stationary state with the cavity field intensity $I_{ss}$ monotonically growing with $I_{coh}$.
+However, its dynamical stability with respect to spatially-uniform perturbations is guaranteed only for large enough values of $I_{ss}$, signaling again that the incident field can lock the cavity field only at sufficiently large amplitudes.
+Once again, below this value the stationary state is replaced by a limit cycle.\\ These considerations on the stability of these solutions are illustrated in the flow diagrams shown in Fig.\ref{fig: limit-cycle formation}, which summarize the temporal dynamics of spatially uniform solutions $\bar{E}(\textbf{r},t)=\bar{E}(t)$ in the complex plane.
 For relatively small $\Delta$, the two lower $I_{ss}$ solutions (red and yellow dots) in the multi-solution region are unstable and only the upper one (blue) is stable as visible in the upper-right and bottom-left panels.
-Then, for larger $E_{inc}$ the two lower solutions merge and disappear (upper-left panel).
-For smaller $E_{inc}$, instead, the middle and upper-$I_{ss}$ solutions merge leaving only the lower-$I_{ss}$ solution, which is however unstable: the system has no available stable stationary solution and the dynamics tends to a limit cycle (bottom-right panel).\\ Examples of the flow diagram in the large $\Delta$ case are shown in Fig.\ref{fig: limit-cycle formation at high Delta}: once again, the single stationary solution is stable at large $I_{inc}$ (left) only, while at small $I_{inc}$ (right) it turns unstable and is replaced by a limit cycle.
+Then, for larger $E_{coh}$ the two lower solutions merge and disappear (upper-left panel).
+For smaller $E_{coh}$, instead, the middle and upper-$I_{ss}$ solutions merge leaving only the lower-$I_{ss}$ solution, which is however unstable: the system has no available stable stationary solution and the dynamics tends to a limit cycle (bottom-right panel).\\ Examples of the flow diagram in the large $\Delta$ case are shown in Fig.\ref{fig: limit-cycle formation at high Delta}: once again, the single stationary solution is stable at large $I_{coh}$ (left) only, while at small $I_{coh}$ (right) it turns unstable and is replaced by a limit cycle.